miador/IP_Finder/README.md

 Consider this:
 If you want to tcptraceroute, you have to be a superuser as root in Linux.
 The script hasn't run in Windows and MacOS yet.
+7
+In all GNU/Linux distributions "ping" command comes default.
+But in some distros "traceroute" does not come defaultly(like Debian).
+To use this option install "traceroute".

 ## Dependicies